Multicultural weddings: A Hindu and BRITISH Fusion Wedding

 A HINDU AND BRITISH FUSION WEDDING

-We recently wrote a blog about planning a multi-cultural wedding, highlighting many of the areas to consider when deciding which parts of your cultures to include in the ceremony.
+In a recent blog about planning a multi-cultural wedding, we highlightd many of the areas to consider when deciding which parts of your cultures to include in the ceremony.

-Today, Will has kindly shared his thoughts on his planning journey as he planned his Hindu British wedding.
+Will has shared his thoughts on his planning journey as he planned his Hindu/British wedding.

 Our Hindu Ceremony

 When planning our wedding, I knew that it was important that we honour both our cultures.
 So we had a religious component as well as the civil ceremony.
 My wife is Hindu and I respect her beliefs whilst I consider myself to be an atheist/humanist.
 We agreed straight away that we would have a blessing at the Hare Krishna Temple in Watford.
 Then a civil ceremony at another venue.
 Initially we wanted a small wedding with close-knit family/friends.

 We were also aware that, as Sonam was the first to be married amongst her siblings, then a fuller, traditional religious ceremony may be in order.

 The Hindu ceremony was something that was brand new to me.
 I had never been to any type of Asian wedding.
 Therefore I only had ‘the internet’ and the experiences of a couple of friends to help me.
 In terms of the planning, this was looked after by Sonam‘s family – from the clothes (I wore an indian suit) to the ceremony.
 I didn’t mind this, as it meant that everything was done in the correct and respectful manner.

 I had simple wedding preparation: get dressed and turn up.
 I didn’t get to see all of Sonam‘s preparation – much more involved over multiple days.
 One thing we both chose was the venue, which was perfect!
 The day was an incredible experience that introduce my family to another culture and focused on the joining of our two families.